 Many global health challenges stem from a shared obstacle: under-resourced, fragile health systems that fail to provide the poorest and most marginalized communities access to quality, affordable health services.
-These gaps threaten lives and livelihoods, exacerbate rising inequality, and undermine economic growth and social stability in rich and poor countries alike.
+These gaps threaten lives and livelihoods, exacerbate rising inequality, and undermine economic growth and social stability in developed and developing countries alike.
 As crises like COVID-19 and Ebola have made painfully clear, our health systems are only as strong as their weakest links.

 Countries implementing health systems strengthening and UHC policies are seeing the benefits: healthier communities and stronger economies.

 It has been estimated that every $1 that a country invests in health today can produce up to $20 in full-income growth within a generation.
 For more, see ‘The Lancet Commission on Investing in Health’.

 How UHC Supports the Wider SDGs

-Besides contributing to SDG 3 (Ensure healthy lives and promote wellbeing for all at all ages) and the goal of poverty alleviation (SDG1), UHC can make a major contribution to many of the other SDGs.
+Besides contributing to SDG 3 (Ensure healthy lives and promote well-being for all at all ages) and SDG1 (End poverty in all its forms, everywhere), UHC can make a significant contribution to many of the other SDGs.

-UHC promotes improved nutrition (SDG2), as nutrition-related interventions are a core part of comprehensive health benefits packages, and people receive more access to information and resources to address malnutrition.
-Strong health systems support educational goals because more children are healthy enough to attend school and families can afford schooling (SDG4) and gender equality, by ensuring women and girls receive the necessary services they need.
-UHC also can play an important role in economic growth (SDG8), and peaceful and inclusive societies (SDG16) as healthy populations help build effective, accountable and inclusive institutions at all levels.
+UHC promotes improved nutrition (SDG2)—nutrition-related interventions are a core part of comprehensive health benefit packages, and people receive more access to information and resources to address malnutrition.
+Strong health systems support educational goals (SDG4) because more children are healthy enough to attend school and families can afford schooling and gender equality (SDG5), by ensuring women and girls receive the necessary services they need.
+UHC also can play an important role in economic growth (SDG8), and peaceful and inclusive societies (SDG16), as healthy populations help build effective, accountable and inclusive institutions at all levels.